 I’ve been distracted lately, uncomfortably so.
-Newscasters, models in magazines, even those in public ministries, have me wondering why everyone is so glow-y.
+Newscasters, celebrities, models in magazines, even those who are never in a spotlight, have me wondering why everyone is so glow-y.
 Their bronzed faces and merging strips of illuminator with blind-my-eyes brighter-than-white teeth must have been painted by a master Impressionist.
 Except I’m more impressed to cock my head like our dog Sage does when he’s bewildered and question, “Why is it all so extreme?
 Am I not okay, just as I am?”

 Another great endeavor was my persistence in building a complete set of gargantuan hair rollers out of two sizes of orange juice cans.
-(Note to younger readers: we had no velcro rollers back then and the hair straighteners were more like cattle irons, sizzling away anything within its grasp.)
+(Note to younger readers: we had no velcro rollers back then or curling wands.
+The hair straighteners were more like cattle irons, sizzling away anything within its grasp.)

 Of course, I’ll never forget entering high school my sophomore year and excitedly talking with a boy who was a big-time junior.
 Standing in the hallway between classes, he gazed into my eyes and finally said, “I like the way you do your eyelashes.”

 Huh?
-I thought, tilting my head to the side confused.
+I thought, tilting my head to the side.
 He likes the way I do my eyelashes?

 No, he said it in such a way that he knew I had devoted twenty whole minutes that morning on this work of art, stroking on layers of mascara and painstakingly separating them until I got the desired effect.